anufrievroman/waypaper/README.md

 # Waypaper

-GUI wallpaper setter for Wayland-based window managers that works as a frontend for popular backends like `swaybg` and `swww`.
+GUI wallpaper setter for both Wayland and X11 window managers that works as a frontend for popular backends like `swaybg`, `swww`, and `feh`.

 ![screenshot](screenshot.jpg)

 ## Features

+- Support for GIF animations (with `swww` backend)
 - GUI wallpaper selection
-- Support for GIF animations (with `swww` backend)
 - Works on Wayland.
 It's your wayland replacement of `nitrogen`.
 - Restores wallpaper on launch of your WM with `waypaper --restore`